Santo Stefano in Bologna: all you have to know to enhance your visit

 Chiesa della Trinità, which you access from Pilate's Courtyard, is the most difficult to imagine.

 The monks in their writings remember it as one of the most important of the complex.
-But entering it is difficult to find the sacredness and character of the ancient church.
+But it is difficult to find the sacredness and character of the ancient church.

 Destroyed, rebuilt, robbed of the treasures it kept, it was very different from what it looks like today.